 How do members list and see the information of offers/requests?

-On the Troy Shares website (troyshares.org), members can input information, search offers and requests, and contact other members.
+Members can input information, search offers and requests, and contact other members at hours.troyshares.org.
 Each member has online access to edit their own information, and Kitchen Cabinet members have access to help edit any member’s information.

 Members who find it is not convenient to use the web site may use the contact information at the top of this page to request that a Troy Shares representative enter information on their behalf.
 Troy Shares recognizes the varying Internet accessibility in our community and will always make accommodations for members without easy or consistent access.
 Troy Shares only works when it works for everyone.